-Students will have a total of 144 hours of public health and rehabilitation experiences 2.5 days a week for eight weeks (generally Tuesday and Wednesday full days, and .5 is spent any day throughout the week according to student teaching experiences in the community).
+Students will have a total of 144 hours of public health and rehabilitation experiences 2.5 days a week for eight weeks (generally Tuesday and Wednesday full days and .5 is spent any day throughout the week according to student teaching experiences in the community).
 Students will experience the scope of the major prevention programs by accompanying public health nurses as they work in the programs.
+All students will:

-All students will attend a community based maternal/child health outreach program, a breastfeeding clinic, and a child health clinic.
-Students will also accompany nurses in the Healthy Beginnings program on their home visits and will have the opportunity to listen to public telephone calls fielded by intake nurses associated with CDC and the Healthy Beginnings program.
-Students will do a minimum of two teaching assignments with various age groups, as well as, a presentation in the practicum seminar.
+- attend a community based maternal/child health outreach program, a breastfeeding clinic, and a child health clinic. - accompany the instructor or nurse in the Healthy Beginnings program on home visits and are expected to take the lead in such visits by the end of the rotation. - follow a family for the length of the rotation to consolidate health promotion in the family context. - have the opportunity to listen to public telephone calls fielded by intake nurses associated with CDC and the Healthy Beginnings program. - do a minimum of two (2) teaching assignments with a variety of age groups as well as a presentation in the practicum seminar.
 After consultation with the PHN, it will be the student's responsibility to meet with teachers and/or group leaders to identify the learning needs of the learners, to assess their readiness to learn and learning styles, plan the teaching sessions, implement the teaching and evaluate it.

-Additional experiences in adult immunization clinics, planned parenthood clinics, accompanying public health inspectors, and attending various inservices at the health unit may be available to individual students.
+Additional experiences in adult immunization clinics, planned parenthood clinics, accompanying public health inspectors, and attending various in-services at the health unit may be available to individual students.

 A weekly seminar time (1-1.5 hours) is allotted for students to debrief their experiences with other students in the practicum group.
-Discussions will include: examining the process of developing partnerships with clients, families, and community groups: client assessment; teaching-learning; behaviour change; liaising with other health team members; advocating for clients; and clinical decision-making.
-Students are expected to consider the multitude of influences on the health of the community and to compare and contrast the roles of PHNs in the various programs.
+Discussions will include: examining the process of developing partnerships with clients, families, and community groups; client assessment; teaching-learning; behaviour change; liaising with other health team members; advocating for clients; and clinical decision-making.
+Students will be expected to consider the multitude of influences on the health of the community and compare and contrast the roles of PHNs in the various programs.
 In seminar, each student will present a specific topic related to public health.
-Topics will be assigned during the first week of orientation.
-Examples of such topics include: school health promotion, assessing the community, community development, common health related concerns of infants and toddlers, challenges in communicable disease control etc..
-The presenting student will be responsible for leading and evaluating the seminar and assessing the learning that has taken place.
-The seminars must be comprehensive and interactive.
+Topics will be assigned during the first week of the orientation.
+Examples of such topics include school health promotion, assessing the community, community development, common health related concerns of infants and toddlers, challenges in communicable disease control etc. The presenting student will be responsible for leading and evaluating the seminar and assessing the learning that has taken place.
+The seminar must be comprehensive and interactive.